alduxvm/pyMultiWii/README.md

 {'timestamp': 1417432437.166525, 'elapsed': 0.016, 'angx': -26.6, 'angy': -24.1, 'heading': -85.0}
 ```

+Using different devices and newer boards you can achieve greater rates of communication, using an oDroid U3 and a naze32 I have achieved close to 300hz.

 ## Caution

-This code is still under heavy development, everyday I add and remove stuff.
-Use caution.
+This code is still somewhat under development, if you found a bug or a improvement, please let me know!!

 ## Why?